people-power-solar/peoplepower-node/README.md

 _Last updated: May 4, 2020 (by Aivant)_

-For the peoplepower-web repo, go to: https://github.com/calblueprint/peoplepower-web
+- For the peoplepower-web repo, go to: https://github.com/calblueprint/peoplepower-web
+- For complete documentation, go to https://github.com/calblueprint/peoplepower-web/wiki

 This repo is the home for any and all server-side code and scripts that are written for Blueprint's People Power Solar Cooperative Project